Query Rewriting for Retrieval-Augmented Large Language Models: Methodology

-However, total reliance on a frozen LLM has shown some drawbacks.
-Reasoning errors or invalid search hinders better performance \cite{yao2023react}.
-On the other hand, tasks like open-domain QA not severe data scarcity and have training set, which can be leveraged to support fine-tuning.
-Hence, we further propose to utilize a trainable small language model to take over the rewriting step.
+Besides, total reliance on a frozen LLM has shown some drawbacks.
+Reasoning errors or invalid search hinders the performance \cite{yao2023react, behnamghader2022can}.
+On the other hand, retrieved knowledge may sometimes mislead and compromise the language model \cite{mallen2023llm_memorization}.
+To better align to the frozen modules, it is feasible to add a trainable model and adapt it by taking the LLM reader feedback as a reward.

+Based on our framework, we further propose to utilize a trainable small language model to take over the rewriting step, as is shown in the right part of Figure \ref{overview}.
+The trainable model is initialized with the pre-trained T5-large (770M) \cite{2020t5}, denoted as \textit{trainable rewriter}, $G_{\theta}$.
+The rewriter is first trained on pseudo data to warm up (\S \ref{warmup}), then continually trained by reinforcement learning (\S \ref{rein}).